peter-kal/focuzd/README.md

 - [ ] Release 2.0 ( changing 1.9 release to 2.0 with extra feature )

+  - [x] Should take a large break every 4 sessions not after the last work session
   - [x] add statistics and history base support
   - [x] thus clean and improve the db
   - [ ] make the db file app specific, better breaking db compatibility now than later, maybe think of a migration strategy